- Oops!Something went wrong.Please try again later.

-Your iPhone has a fingerprint-resistant oil-repellent coating, and cleaning products and abrasive materials will diminish the coating and might scratch your iPhone, according to Apple.
+Your iPhone has a fingerprint-resistant oil-repellent coating and cleaning products and abrasive materials will diminish the coating and might scratch your iPhone, Apple says.
 (Of course, if you have a screen cover, this is less of a concern.)

 Apple also says that you “may” use a 70 percent isopropyl alcohol wipe or Clorox Disinfecting Wipes to gently wipe the exterior surfaces of your iPhone, but the company cautions against using bleach.

-If you want to sterilize your phone, do it properly.
-“It’s very important to note that the appropriate concentration of alcohol for killing bacteria and viruses is between 60 and 80 percent,” Donald W. Schaffner, PhD, a professor at Rutgers University who has researched hand washing and cross-contamination, tells Yahoo Life.
+If you want to sterilize your phone, you’ll want to make sure you do it properly.
+“It’s very important to note that the appropriate concentration of alcohol for killing bacteria and viruses is between 60 and 80%,” Donald W. Schaffner, PhD, a professor at Rutgers University who has researched handwashing and cross-contamination, tells Yahoo Lifestyle.
 “If you water down your alcohol, it’s not going to be very effective at killing microorganisms.”

-While cleaning your phone regularly is important, keeping your hands clean and only touching your phone after you’ve washed your hands is even more important, Schaffner says.
+While cleaning your phone regularly is important, keeping your hands clean and only touching your phone after you’ve cleaned your hands is even more important, Schaffner says.